tpalzkill/IntelligentChatBots/workshops/intelligent-chatbots/LabGuide100.md

         keepTurn: true
       transitions: {}
   ```
-### **Step 8**: Validate, Train and Test your ChatBot
+### **Step 8**: Validate, Train and Test your Skill

 - Finally, click the **Validate** button in the upper right corner.

   ![](images/100/LabGuide100-1bf66961.png)

-- You should see a message that there were no problems found in your bot before proceeding.
+- You should see a message that there were no problems found in your skill before proceeding.

   ![](images/100/LabGuide100-9968f951.png)